 The student will inform the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead of the facilitator using inappropriate language.
-If the language continues the DSL or Deputy DSL should explain that they will terminate the session and will report the matter to Lumi's Management, who will decide on any further use of the service by the facilitator.
+If the language continues the DSL or Deputy ii.
+Inappropriate behaviour a.
+The student will inform the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead of the facilitator using inappropriate behaviour.
+The DSL or Deputy DSL should ask the facilitator to refrain from using inappropriate behaviour during the live session.
+If the behaviour continues the DSL or Deputy DSL will explain that they will terminate the session due to the behaviour and will report the matter to Lumi's Management who will decide on any further use of the service by facilitator.
 The student should have no further contact with the facilitator.
-Any unsolicited contact from the facilitator after termination of the session should be reported to the Safeguarding Team.
+Any unsolicited contact from the facilitator after termination of the session should be reported to the DSL or Deputy DSL.